If you’re not comfortable with random data or even you just want to improve the semantics of the generated data, there’s hope for you.

 When you call make_recipe, Mommy will set the attribute to the value returned by the callable.

 Recipes with iterators¶

 You can also use iterators (including generators) to provide multiple values to a recipe.

 from itertools import cycle colors = ['red', 'green', 'blue', 'yellow'] person = Recipe(Person, favorite_color = cycle(colors) )

 Mommy will use the next value in the iterator every time you create a model from the recipe.

 Sometimes, you have a field with an unique value and using make can cause random errors.
 Also, passing an attribute value just to avoid uniqueness validation problems can be tedious.
 To solve this you can define a sequence with seq

 from model_mommy.recipe import Recipe, seq from family.models import Person person = Recipe(Person, name = seq('Joe'), age = seq(15) ) p = mommy.make_recipe('myapp.person') p.name >>> 'Joe1' p.age >>> 16 p = mommy.make_recipe('myapp.person') p.name >>> 'Joe2' p.age >>> 17

 This will append a counter to strings to avoid uniqueness problems and it will sum the counter with numerical values.

 You can also provide an optional increment_by argument which will modify incrementing behaviour.
-This can be an integer, float or Decimal.
+This can be an integer, float, Decimal or timedelta.